apple/turicreate/src/unity/lib/annotation/README.md

 # Annotation

-The backend and message formats for TuriCreate Annotation are defined in this directory.
+The backend and message formats for Turi Create Annotation are defined in this directory.

 ## OVERVIEW: The Annotation API